-…and extinguished the Fire, that burnt the Stick, that hit the Dog, that bit the Cat, that ate the Goat which my father bought for two zuzim.
+…and drank the Water that extinguished the Fire that burnt the Stick that beat the Dog that bit the Cat that ate the Goat that my father bought for two zuzim.
 Chad Gadya

 Most natural movements – runs, walks, gallops – follow wave patterns.
 But it’s very difficult for me to analyze such movements so I can recreate them in animation.